-Case management is typically provided for up to two years.
-We provide services for both documented and undocumented individuals and families.
 Human trafficking is a crime that deprives a person’s liberty through the use of force, fraud, or coercion for the purpose of labor and/or sexual exploitation.

 • Immigration legal services referrals, coordination

-• Public assistance/ social services benefits enrollment
+• Public assistance/ social services benefits enrollment and advocacy

 • Limited financial assistance: gift cards (if eligible)

-• Family reunification • Clothing, furnishings,
+• Family reunification

-and miscellaneous donations
+• Clothing, furnishings, and miscellaneous donations

 • Medical and mental health referrals

-• Education assistances and referrals
+• Education assistance and referrals

 • Language assistance